Keep the Trail Access info current...

 Select items to indicate features found along the trail.

-This Mt Donna Buang via Cement Creek and Mt Victoria hike is officially closed.
+This Mount Donna Buang via Cement Creek and Mount Victoria hike is officially closed.
 Parks Victoria will not reveal if or when it will be reopened.
 While the top half is fine, the lower part in the rainforest is difficult to follow after being closed for a few years.
 If you choose this route, pay careful attention to staying on the track.

 This hike is a one way hike that requires a car shuffle.
 If you want to walk back to your cars along the road this will add an additional 5km to your hike.